-The 20% increase in sales and marketing operating costs in 2016 was driven primarily by the acquisition of Protonex on October 1, 2015 which contributed approximately \$0.4 million of sales and marketing operating costs in the quarter.
-This cost pressure in the first quarter of 2016 was partially offset by lower labour costs in Canada as a result of an approximate (11%) lower Canadian dollar, relative to the U.S. dollar, and the resulting positive impact on our Canadian operating cost base.
+The \$0.3 million, or 10% increase in sales and marketing operating costs (see Supplemental Non-GAAP Measures) in 2016 was driven primarily by the acquisition of Protonex on October 1, 2015, which contributed \$0.8 million of sales and marketing operating costs in the first half of 2016.
+This cost pressure in the first half of 2016 was partially offset by cost reductions as a result of the Company's rationalization and renewal initiatives undertaken in the first quarter of 2016 which were primarily focused on reducing our operating cost base associated with methanol Telecom Backup Power activities including significant reductions in our sales and marketing efforts associated with this market.
+In addition, sales and marketing expense in the first half of 2016 were positively impacted by lower labour costs in Canada as a result of an approximate (8%) lower Canadian dollar, relative to the U.S. dollar, and the resulting positive impact on our Canadian operating cost base.